House prices in South Africa are declining again, after a gradual price rise in 2014.

 The act has tended to reduce the supply of mortgage loans.

-Residential building approvals rose by 13.4% to 43,350 units in the first three quarters of 2014, according to Statistics South Africa, with the biggest surge being for small houses measuring less than 80 sq. m. (up 19.7%), and flats and townhouses (up 15.6%).
-The total area of residential plans approved rose 10.7%.
+Residential building approvals rose by 6.26% during the first three quarters of 2015, according to Statistics South Africa.
+Approvals of flats and townhouses rose most (up by 9.08%), and small houses measuring less than 80 sq. m. (up by 8.92%).

-South Africa is Africa’s biggest economy, with an estimated population of 53.7 million and a GDP per capita of US$6,354 in 2014.
+South Africa is Africa’s biggest economy, with an estimated population of 54.9 million and a GDP per capita of US$ 5,784 in 2015.
 It has formidable manufacturing and financial sectors.
 It is the world’s largest exporter of gold and platinum.
 Tourism is also a key source of foreign exchange.

 ANC leader Jacob Zuma became president of South Africa in 2009, despite corruption charges.
 Zuma is an economic leftist who supports wealth redistribution, but has assured foreign investors that their interests will be protected.
-Corruption charges persist unabated.
-He has been more critical of Zimbabwe´s dictator Robert Mugabe than was his predecessor Thabo Mbeki.
 Zuma is a polygamist who has married 6 times and is reported to have 20 children, including one "love-child".

 He has pledged to create 5 million jobs by 2020, but that target looks increasingly unrealistic.